 The Eagles finished the 2010 regular season ranked No. 1 nationally among Division III squads and held down the No. 2 spot in the final poll.
 The team's win total from 2010 bettered the previous standard of 35 set by the 2008 squad.

 She rang up her 400th career win on Nov.
 7, 2008, when the Eagles topped Brandeis at the UAA Championships.
 The Eagles concluded the 2008 campaign ranked No. 1 among D-III programs.

 The American Volleyball Coaches Association (AVCA) recognized McDowell's efforts during the 2008 campaign, tabbing her as the National Division III Coach of the Year.
 She has also been honored by the AVCA as the Regional Coach of the Year on seven occasions (2004, 2005, 2008, 2011, 2012, 2014, 2015).

-Heading into the 2017 season, her .817 winning percentage ranks sixth all-time among Division III coaches.
-Among Division I, II and III coaches, she ranks among the top-20 all-time winningest coach in NCAA annals (min.
+Heading into the 2017 season, her .817 winning percentage ranked sixth all-time among Division III coaches.
+Among Division I, II and III coaches, she ranked among the top-20 all-time winningest coach in NCAA annals (min.
 10 years as a NCAA head coach).